Schuylkill Mall: Closures

 Liberty Travel closed in 2011 and moved to the Coal Creek Plaza in St. Clair.

 Sears, the largest tenant the mall ever had, announced the closure of its 112,000 square foot store at the mall in October 2014.
 Sister chain Kmart also followed suit in February 2015.

+RadioShack, one of the mall's original tenants, closed in March 2016.